Publications and activity in the https://researchportal.helsinki.fi/fi/persons/laura-hokkanen

 - The Perinatal Adverse events and Special Trends in Cognitive Trajectory PLASTICITY: In a longitudinal cohort study, subjects born between 1971 and 1974 with predefined birth risks have been followed in order to understand the association between the birth events and cognitive development.
 The cohort includes subjects with developmental deficits such as ADHD, dyslexia, motor coordination deficit and perceptual deficits with higher frequency than normal population.

 - Sports concussion assessment protocols in Finland: Sports concussions present a distinct subgroup of traumatic brain injuries.
-In Finland no guidelines in the concussion management have existed so far.
-Currently we are developing methods, collecting normative data and implementing protocols for ice hockey, both junior and championship level.
-Heads in the Game is a project for junior ice-hockey concussion management.
+In Finland few guidelines in the concussion management have existed.
+In the project we developed methods, collected normative data and implementing protocols for ice hockey, both junior and championship level.
+Heads in the Game was a project for junior ice-hockey concussion management.